 The Audit Committee is presently comprised of Mses.
 Richards (Chairman), Mills and Rosenberg and Mr. Smith (the "Audit Committee").
 The Audit Committee oversees the accounting and financial reporting processes of the Company, as well as the audits of the financial statements of the Company.
 See "Report of Audit Committee" below.
 The Board has determined that all members of the Audit Committee are independent Directors under the rules of the NYSE and the Company's Director Independence Criteria and that each member of the Audit Committee has the ability to read and understand fundamental financial statements.
-The Board has determined that each member of the Audit Committee financial expert" as defined by the rules of the SEC, and, in addition to being independent under the Company's Director Independence Criteria and the rules of the SEC rules.
+The Board has determined that each of Ms. Richards and Mr. Smith qualify as an "Audit Committee financial expert" as defined by the rules of the SEC, and, in addition to being independent under the Company's Director Independence

+Criteria and the rules of the NYSE, are independent within the meaning of applicable SEC rules.
 Following the completion of the Separation Plan, the Audit Committee is expected to be comprised of Mr. Sweeney (Chairman), Ms. Rosenberg and Mr. Edelman.
 All such members will be independent Directors under the rules of the NYSE, the Company's Director Independence Criteria and applicable SEC rules.
-The member who will qualify as an "Audit Committee financial expert" will be named prior to the mailing of this Proxy Statement.
+Mr. Sweeney will qualify as an "Audit Committee financial expert".
 Each member of the Audit Committee following completion of the Separation Plan will have the ability to read and understand fundamental financial statements.
 A copy of the Audit Committee charter is attached to this Proxy Statement as Annex B and also can also be found in the "Investor Center - Corporate Governance" section of the Company's website at www.cendant.com, or may be obtained by contacting the Company's Corporate Secretary.
 The Audit Committee held eleven meetings in 2005.